Gaussian Arimoto-Blahut Algorithm for Capacity Region Calculation of Gaussian Vector Broadcast Channels: Gaussian Arimoto--Blahut Algorithms with Private and Common Messages

 From the above, we see that the optimization problem \eqref{xy} can be addressed by alternately updating the variables $K_U$ and $K_U + K_V$ via solving \eqref{upv} and \eqref{xfix}, respectively.
 Unfortunately, for the optimization subproblem \eqref{upv}, the corresponding algorithm is sensitive to the initial value of $K_U + K_V$.
 Thus, we consider fixing $K_V$ and updating $K_U$ by solving the optimization subproblem

 which can be done using the techniques developed in Section \ref{secmr}.
 In sum, we propose to solve the optimization problem \eqref{xy} by alternately updating $K_U$ and $K_V$ via solving \eqref{upv} and \eqref{vop}, respectively.
-To implement this approach, we can extend, e.g., the GBA-P algorithm in Section \ref{faal}, leading to the extended GBA-P algorithm (EGBA-P) in Algorithm \ref{Alg:BA214}.
+To implement this approach, we can extend, e.g., the GAB-P algorithm in Section \ref{faal}, leading to the extended GAB-P algorithm (EGAB-P) in Algorithm \ref{Alg:BA214}.
 The detailed derivation of Algorithm \ref{Alg:BA214} can be found in Appendix \ref{prcom}.